stevensmiley1989/Cleveland_Dataset/README.md

 # Cleveland_Dataset
 ## Repository by Steven Smiley

 This respository hosts the files I used to analyze and evaluate the Cleveland dataset in Python.

+** Revision 1 has a couple changes such that the MinMaxScaler() comes after the Test/Train Split.
+This is to prevent Data Leakage.
+There is no significant change in the results between Revision 0 and 1.
+The MLP for Revision 1 ended up having the same Accuracy as Revision 0.
+The SVM Accuracy for Revision 1 was not as high as Revision 0.
+However, the MLP was tied with SVM for Accuracy in Revision 0.
+The MLP ended up with a higher AUC in Revision 1 than Revision 0.
+Thus, the MLP wins the battle for the models without data leakage, but the overall accuracy and AUC values are not significantly different.
+Excellent diagnositcs in both.

 # Table of Contents to Repository